-With over thirty state-of-the-art biomedical engineering research labs, including the world renowned Veterinary Teaching Hospital and Animal Cancer Center, we offer hands-on experience for undergraduate and graduate students to work alongside leading researchers in the field.
+With state-of-the-art biomedical engineering research labs, including the world renowned Veterinary Teaching Hospital and Animal Cancer Center, we offer hands-on experience for undergraduate and graduate students to work alongside leading researchers in the field.

 Our faculty display academic excellence across diverse fields converging on many research areas, including: